 Leadbeater’s possum and the Mountain pygmy possum are both listed as critically endangered on the IUCN (The International Union for Conservation of Nature) red list.
 Both of these species were considered extinct until wild individuals were found in Victoria in the 1960’s.
 Their populations are still extremely low and are at risk from future human induced land use change both directly (i.e. logging) and indirectly (i.e. climate change).
 The loss of the Mountain pygmy possum would be particularly unfortunate due to its uniqueness as it is the only alpine Australian marsupial, and the only Australian marsupial which hibernates.

 The main aim of this research is to analyse the feasibility, from a purely scientific point of view, of introducing these at risk possum species into suitable areas of Tasmania.
 By a purely scientific point of view I mean a view unclouded by the bureaucratic and political issues that surround such a translocation.
 The outcome of this study would be an objective perspective of the advantages and disadvantages of this translocation that could inform policy in the future.
-I will make use of mechanistic niche modelling to identify the most suitable habitat sites for each species and valid these by ground truthing.
+I will make use of mechanistic Species Distribution Modelling to identify the most suitable habitat sites for each species and valid these by ground truthing.